-COPE (Citizens Organized to Prepare for Emergencies) is a program based on “neighbor helping neighbor.”
-The COPE program was started several years ago by Oakmont residents, with help from the City of Santa Rosa Fire Department and the American Red Cross.
-Since then, COPE programs have expanded throughout Sonoma County.
+COPE (Communities Organized to Prepare for Emergencies) is a program based on the “neighbor helping neighbor” model.
+The program was started in 2002 by Oakmont residents and has since expanded throughout Sonoma County.
 The work COPE groups did prior to and during the 2019 Kincade Fire and the 2020 Walbridge and Glass fires was credited with significantly lowering property damage and saving lives.

-The program is facilitated by Neighborhood Leaders who provide guidance to 10 to 20 houses in their immediate neighborhood.
-With support from the COPE Community Leader, these neighborhood teams learn resources in their neighborhood, receive information from first responders, and more.
-To learn more about Neighborhood Leaders click here.
+The COPE program is facilitated by Neighborhood Leaders and Co-Leaders who provide guidance to 10 to 20 houses in their immediate neighborhood.
+With support from Windsor COPE Leaders, these neighborhood teams learn resources in their neighborhood, receive emergency preparedness/incident information, build community, and more.
+To learn more about COPE, visit https://copenorthernsonomacounty.com/.

 Why join Windsor COPE?

-- Be better prepared for the next wildfire, earthquake, flood and other emergencies.
+- Be better prepared for the next wildfire, earthquake, and other emergencies.

-- Get ideas, help, and support from your neighbors, the Town of Windsor, Sonoma County Fire District, and Windsor Police.
+- Get ideas and support from your neighbors, COPE, Sonoma County Fire District, the Town of Windsor, and Windsor Police.